ericgregorich/micro-blog-simple-theme/README.md

 The easiest (and safest) way to customize this theme is to create a new blank theme while the Cards theme is installed.
 You can customize the template files in your blank theme without changing this Cards theme.

 When updates are pushed out to the Cards theme, the theme files will be updated automatically.
 Any custom theme files you have in your custom theme will be untouched.

+## Tinylytics Kudos
+[Tinylytics](https://tinylytics.app) is a lightweight, privacy focused analytics service created by @vincent.
+If you use Tinylyics on your Micro.blog site then you can easily enable the Kudos functionalty using the following steps.
+1. Setup a Tinylytics account.
+2. To configure Tinylytics on your Micro.blog site, I recommend the [Tinylytics for Micro.blog](https://micro.blog/account/plugins/view/101) plugin by @jimmitchell.
+It has everything you need to add Tinytics to your site.
+3. Open your Cards theme configuraiton and check the box labeled `Enable Tinylytics Kudos?`.
+4. Your Kudos should then appear below your post.